Skip to content

 A Site of Special Scientific Interest

-Knole Park is a thriving habitat for the diverse wildlife that life here, and is a designated SSSI.
+Knole Park is a thriving habitat for the diverse wildlife that live here, and is a designated SSSI.
 Across the park there’s acidic grassland, parkland, woodland and ponds, each home to a range of flora and fungi, as well as a variety of rare invertebrates.

 In October 1987 the Great Storm tore through Kent and Knole’s landscape fundamentally changed overnight.
 Most of the trees that fell were left as deadwood, which has had significant benefits for fungi, plants and wildlife over the following years, as well as the trees that grew to replace them.
 You can still see remnants of the devastation in areas of the park today.